IX-Swap/data-science/simulations/README.md

 Note: the suffixes can be combined, to indicate the modification of more than one parameter (e.g.: WBTC_DAY_W12_PT97_G12.ipynb - simulation run with params: window size = 12, price tollerance threshold = 97, granularity = 12)

+## Structure
+Each pool has a dedicated folder containing
+1. Simulation result analysis
+2. Simulation result analysis, after modification in amm (see previous section)
+3. Grid run analysis (not added yet, required refactoring for readability)
+4. Individual analysis of *simulationss generated during grid run

+*Not all of the simulations from the grid run are being analyzed individually, but only the ones which manifest an interesting or strange pattern during the overall grid run analysis